filamentgroup/loadCSS/README.md

 ## Basic Usage

-With the [`loadCSS` function](https://github.com/filamentgroup/loadCSS/blob/master/src/loadCSS.js) referenced in yoru page, simply call the `loadCSS` function and pass it a stylesheet URL:
+With the [`loadCSS` function](https://github.com/filamentgroup/loadCSS/blob/master/src/loadCSS.js) referenced in your page, simply call the `loadCSS` function and pass it a stylesheet URL:

 ```css
 loadCSS( "path/to/mystylesheet.css" );